iamkartiknayak/Python-Ugly-Calculator/README.md

 # Python-Ugly-Calculator

-This is basic calculator written using python and using QT framework
+This is a basic calculator written using python and using QT framework